 Consider how long you want to work and how much you need to save to maintain your desired standard of living.
 Setting a clear target can help you plan more effectively and stay on track.

-Reduce and pay off debt
+Pay off debt

-Entering retirement with minimal debt can enhance your financial security.
+Entering retirement with zero debt can enhance your financial security.
 Prioritize crushing your high-interest debt, such as credit card balances and personal loans.
 This reduces your financial obligations and frees up more of your income for savings and essential expenses.

 Pay off debt faster